Want your lab affiliated with APCS? Fill out the APCS Affiliated Lab Form..

 The Media School, Indiana University

-Director: Rob Potter
+Director: Dr. Rob Potter

 Affiliated Graduate Program(s): M.A. and Ph.D. in Media Arts & Science (click here for more information).